microsoft/Kusto-Query-Language/doc/restrictstatement.md

 ---
-title: Restrict statement - Azure Data Explorer
+title:  Restrict statement
 description: Learn how to use the restrict statement to limit tabular views that are visible to subsequent query statements. ms.reviewer: alexans ms.topic: reference ms.date: 03/12/2023
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
-zone_pivot_groups: kql-flavors
+zone_pivot_groups: kql-flavors-all
 ---
 # Restrict statement

-::: zone pivot="azuredataexplorer"
+::: zone pivot="azuredataexplorer, fabric"

 The restrict statement limits the set of table/view entities which are visible to query statements that follow it.
 For example, in a database that includes two tables (`A`, `B`), the application can prevent the rest of the query from accessing `B` and only "see" a limited form of table `A` by using a view.